PratyushTripathy/pyrsgis/README.md

 rastertocsv(your_dir, filename=out_file_path, badrows=False)
 ```

-## 4. Creating Northing and easting using a reference raster
+## 4. Creating northing and easting using a reference raster
-**pyrsgis** allows to quickly create the northing and easting rasters using a reference raster, as shown below:<br/>
+pyrsgis allows to quickly create the northing and easting rasters using a reference raster, as shown below:<br/>
 [image]

 To generate these GeoTIFF files, start by importing the function: